 Nothing compares to freshly baked home made bread and this is a good starter recipe.
 The link to my you tube video below will take you to a step by step bread making guide lasting no more than 2 minutes.
 VIDEO https://youtu.be/hTuKKcPGm5g

-If you are mixing your dough by hand place the flour, salt, yeast and potato starch in a roomy mixing bowl then add the milk and 150ml of the water and mix to a rough dough.
+If you are mixing your dough by hand place the flour, salt and yeast in a roomy mixing bowl then add 250ml of the water and mix to a rough dough.
 The dough will be quite dry so add the rest of the water little by little until you achieve a sticky stretchy dough.
 Knead the dough for at least ten minutes until it becomes stretchy, smooth and non sticky.

 Kneading by hand will take at least ten to fifteen minutes.
 I use spray oil to grease a glass bowl – transfer the dough and cover with a shower cap which I use over and over again.
 Leave in a warm place until doubled in size.
 This usually takes an hour.

 When the dough has risen turn out onto a lightly floured surface, knock back gently, eliminating any air bubbles then shape into a bloomer and transfer to a lightly greased baking sheet.

 Leave to prove for 40-50 minutes until the loaf has doubled in size.
 Spray over with a fine mist of cold water and a dusting of flour, neatly slash with a sharp knife then bake at 220 degrees for 30 minutes until dark golden brown.
 Transfer to a cooling rack and and leave to cool completely before slicing.

 TIP – The addition of potato starch (2 tbsp) or boiled cool potato water will encourage the yeast to rise.
 Potato starch and potato flakes also soak up liquid which means this recipe contains more water than usual.
 More water means a lighter dough and a bread that will last up to 4 days.

 < Back to Recipes